-As the manager of a hybrid workforce, how do you deal with not seeing your employees and supervising their tasks in person?
-Do you trust their abilities once the job is done correctly and on time or do you monitor every process in detail?
+As the manager of a hybrid workforce, how do you deal with not seeing your employees or supervising their tasks in person?
+Do you trust their abilities or do you monitor every process in detail?
 How do you think the psychological effect of micromanagement can impact the success of your team?
-Leading a project and people virtually is a new concept that requires some adjustments to make it work.
-Allowing more flexibility at work fosters employee morale and satisfaction which is key to meeting the criteria of a modern workplace and thriving.
+Leading a team virtually is a new concept that requires some adjustments to ensure success.
+Allowing more flexibility at work fosters employee morale and satisfaction, which is key to meeting the criteria of a modern workplace and creating a thriving team.
 Unfortunately, while hybrid work is supposed to provide more autonomy to coworkers, micromanaging practices tend to increase.
 To help you understand the risks of this harmful leadership style, we are going to explore the negative effects of micromanaging and learn more about it.

 What are the psychological effects of micromanagement?

 Loss of creativity

 Often, micromanagers need control because they are perfectionists, highly organized, and success-driven.
 Unfortunately, these qualities can turn into weaknesses if not well balanced.
 From an employee’s point of view, being constantly restrained destroys innovation and resourcefulness.
 When every single action they take is monitored, there is no longer space for autonomy and creativity.
 Little by little, they stop taking initiative, give up on suggesting fresh ideas and simply do the tasks that are being asked to do.

 Lack of confidence